hasibzunair/medical-text-summarizer/README.md

 ## 4. Run tests

-To run tests, in your terminal, run the command:
+To run tests, in the terminal, run the command:
 ```bash
 python -m pytest ./tests
 ```